Joselinerosa/Joselinerosa.github.io/index.md

 #### Oversaw and budgeted the Universities funding given to the organization each semester
 ---

-### Diversity equity and Inclusion Committee : 2023 - present
+### Diversity equity and Inclusion Committee: 2023 - present
 ####  Actively contribute as a member of the Diversity, Equity, and Inclusion Committee on campus, collaborating with peers to promote a more inclusive and welcoming environment.
 #### Organize events and initiatives aimed at fostering diversity and equity within the university community, working towards creating a more equitable and supportive campus environment for al.